nrfconnect/sdk-nrf/doc/nrf/ug_matter_gs_tools.rst

 Installation
 ============

-The tool is provided with the Matter submodule in the |NCS| and does not require a separate installation, but you must make sure that you have installed ZAP tool prerequisites, as mentioned in the Quick instructions section in the :file:`README.md` file in the official `ZCL Advanced Platform`_ repository.
+The tool is provided with the Matter repository in the |NCS| and does not require a separate installation, but you must make sure that you have installed ZAP tool prerequisites, as mentioned in the Quick instructions section in the :file:`README.md` file in the official `ZCL Advanced Platform`_ repository.

 Usage
 =====